opendaylight/docs/docs/gerrit.rst

 Gerrit will then generate a random password which you will need to use as your password when using git to push code to Gerrit via https.

+TODO: How do you actually push to Gerrit over https?
+Do you need to have the right branch in the URL?
+Does git review work?

 Signing Gerrit Commits
 ======================